GET-Prog/GET-Prog.github.io/_posts/2021-10-20-adding-country-flag-cockatrice-web.md

 }
 ```

-Then, I went to the component where I should change it, so this already received the username:
+Then, I went to the component where I should change it, so this was already receiving the username:

 ```jsx
 ...